burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Optimization structure/class memory layout.
 * Transform data structures to have the ability to store elements of it as much as possible in CPU registers when some function obtains input in the form of a pointer/reference of an object of the structure/class type.
 * Remove dead-end code never executed in the program's control flow across compiled source files.
 * Function inlining.
-The compiler uses its own heuristics to decide what to inline and what to not.
+The compiler uses its heuristics to decide what to inline and what to not.
 Sometimes there is a toolchain extension that forces the compiler to make a specific decision or provides means to tune heuristics slightly.
 * In the case of using a global program optimization compiler and linker jointly may want to try inline even function definition from another compilation unit.
 * Remove Hoisting (also known as loop-invariant code).
 Try to remove recomputing loop-invariant code inside the loops.
 * Vectorization.
 Leverage into vector registers (like SSE2, Arm Neon, etc.) when possible.